BeipDev/BeipMU/Documentation/CommandLine.md

 ## /webview
 Usage:

-    /webview url="url" position="x,y,width,height"
+    /webview url="url" position="x,y,width,height" state="maximized"
     /webview url="https://beipdev.github.io/BeipMU/WebViews/samples.html"

 Opens up a webview pane.

+Attributes:

   * url - The link to the webview, just a regular URL.
 For local files, remember to use file://
-  * position - Optional position, if you always want the webview to appear in a certain screen position/size
+  * position(optional) - Optional position, if you always want the webview to appear in a certain screen position/size
-  * state - Window state, current value is only 'maximized'
+  * state(optional) - Window state, current value is only 'maximized'